lionelmsango/splunk-soc-detection-lab/README.md

 This is a full SOC detection workflow built from scratch.
 Splunk Enterprise on Ubuntu ingesting Sysmon logs from a Windows 11 endpoint, attack simulation with Atomic Red Team mapped to MITRE ATT&CK, SPL detection queries for each technique, a live alert, a custom dashboard, and three threat hunting scenarios.

 The focus is the analyst work, not the infrastructure.
-The lab setup is mentioned briefly below, but every screenshot in this README comes from the attack simulation and investigation side.
+The lab overall lab setup is mentioned briefly  in the architechture diagram below, but every screenshot in this README comes from the attack simulation and investigation side.

 ---